Mevia/slate/source/includes/_resources_recipients.md

 # Recipients
-These methods are used to set and remove receivers belonging to a prescription.
-Recipients are simply recievers of notifications.
+These methods are used to set and remove recipients.
+Recipients are simply receivers of notifications or flags.

-## Get all recipients from a prescription
+## Get all recipients under a prescription

 > Response structure: